Toggle: English / Spanish

 Tests that reveal gallstones or inflammation in the gallbladder include:

-Surgery is the usual treatment.
+Surgery is the most common treatment.
 Surgery to remove the gallbladder is called cholecystectomy.

 Cholecystectomy is a common procedure with a low risk.

 The condition is not always preventable.
-Eating less fatty foods may relieve symptoms in people with acute cholecystitis who have not had their gallbladder removed.
+Eating less fatty foods may relieve symptoms in people.
 However, the benefit of a low-fat diet has not been proven.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.